 Even at minimum quality settings, performance is nothing special.
 The GTX 1060, both 3GB and 6GB variant, can average 60 fps, and so can the RX 570, but anything slower is going to struggle.
 Cards like the GTX 1050 only hit 40 fps, and 2GB VRAM means many settings can't even go any higher.

-Besides the oddities with the fastest GPUs, where minimum fps actually improves as the settings are increased, there are also problems with budget and midrange cards.
-Minimum fps on such GPUs can fall well below 60, and Rockstar's engine is definitely not built to hit high framerates.
-The fastest cards can just barely break 144 fps, but dips into the sub-100 fps range are plenty common.
+There are concerns with budget and midrange cards, as minimum fps can fall well below 60, and Rockstar's engine definitely isn't built to hit high framerates.
+The fastest cards can just barely break 144 fps, but dips into the 100 fps range are plenty common.

-AMD GPUs continue to lead their closest Nvidia counterparts as well—the 570 is 13 percent faster than the 1060 6GB, and 29 percent faster than the 1060 3GB.
+AMD GPUs continue to lead their closest Nvidia counterparts as well—the 570 is 14 percent faster than the 1060 6GB, and 31 percent faster than the 1060 3GB.
 For reference, there are many games where the 1060 3GB actually comes out ahead of the 570.
-It's a bit ironic to see AMD GPUs perform this well in a game that's supposedly vendor agnostic, and perhaps drivers and patches will change things, but this is how things stand right now.
+It's a bit ironic to see AMD GPUs perform this well in a game that's supposedly vendor agnostic, but this is how things stand right now.

-Of the cards I've tested so far, the RX 570 and GTX 1060 6GB still clear 60 fps averages, though minimum fps is far below that.
-The wide gap between the average and 97 percentile average framerates usually indicated plenty of stuttering/micro-stuttering and framerate dips, which is definitely happening in RDR2.
-To smooth things out, you'll want at least GTX 1660 Ti (1070 should also suffice) or RX Vega 56 level hardware—and a fast CPU, but more on that below.
+Of the cards I've tested, the RX 570 and GTX 1060 6GB still clear 60 fps averages, though minimum fps is far below that.
+The wide gap between the average and 97 percentile average framerates indicates plenty of stuttering/micro-stuttering and framerate dips, which is definitely happening in RDR2.
+To smooth things out, you'll want at least GTX 1660 Ti / 1070, or RX 590 level hardware.

 The newer Nvidia Turing and AMD Navi architectures offer some clear advantages.
-Notice how the GTX 1650 beats the 1060 3GB and comes relatively close to the 1060 6GB?
-The same goes for AMD's RX 5700 series compared to the Vega and Radeon VII.
+Notice how the GTX 1660 Ti beats the 1070, and the RTX 2060 Super basically matches the GTX 1080 Ti?
+The same goes for AMD's RX 5700 XT compared to the Radeon VII.

-Hitting 60 fps without high-end hardware gets a bit more difficult, with the RX 590 and GTX 1660 Ti getting there but, again, with relatively poor minimum fps.
-(I should note that the GTX 1070 was tested after the latest patch, so minimums may have improved on other GPUs as well.)
-To get a steady 60 fps for minimums as well as averages, you're looking at the RX 5700 or RTX 2060 Super—the vanilla RTX 2060 falls just a hair short (pre-patch).
+Hitting 60 fps without high-end hardware gets a bit more difficult, with the RX 590 and GTX 1660 Ti getting there, but with relatively poor minimum fps.
+To get a steady 60 fps for minimums as well as averages, you're looking at the RX Vega 56 or RTX 2060.

-These are also the last settings where I can test the 4GB cards, as ultra quality requires a bit too much VRAM.
-Actually, I can still do 1440p at high quality on 4GB cards, but first let's look at 1080p ultra.
+These are also the last settings where I can test the 4GB cards, as ultra quality requires too much VRAM, though I can still do 1440p at high quality on 4GB cards.
+But first let's look at 1080p ultra.

 Ultra quality is simply too demanding for most of today's graphics cards.
 The difference in visual fidelity is also pretty small—slightly better textures, lighting, shadows, etc. And the settings aren't even fully maxed out in my tests, as there are several advanced options that can still be cranked up and drop performance another 10-15 percent.